AhmedNawar2003/Room-Monitor-Dashboard/README.md

 ---
 ## 🛠️ Usage
-Use the search bar to filter rooms by patient name, room type, or room number.
+Use the search bar to filter rooms by room number or status.

 Use the Tabs to filter by room status (Ready, Occupied, Needs Cleaning).